Senator (1848 ship): California Steam Navigation Company (1854 - 1867)

 The California Steam Navigation Company idled most of its fleet immediately upon its organization to eliminate excess capacity, and raised prices to return profitability.
 Senator was one of the ships that was chosen to continue her service between San Francisco and Sacramento in 1854.
 Her paddlewheels were damaged in 1855, and she sat idle until May 1856 when she returned to her route on the Sacramento River.

 Struggling to find profitable uses for all the ships that were consolidated into the California Steam Navigation Company, Senator's owners expanded to coastal routes.
-In June 1856, the ship began running from San Francisco to Sand Diego.
+In June 1856, the ship began running from San Francisco to San Diego.
 She stopped at San Pedro, from whence her passengers were taken to Los Angeles by stagecoach, and Santa Barbara.
 She made two round trips per month.
-In December 1857 she took time off from her southern routing for a visit to dry dock at Mare Island.
+In December 1857, she took time off from her southern routing for a visit to dry dock at Mare Island.
 She received a new keel, new planking, and new copper sheeting on her bottom to protect her hull from marine worms.

 There was a lively passenger trade between San Francisco and Southern California.
 Among the larger groups of passengers were several companies, about 300 men, of the US Army's 6th Infantry Regiment, which Senator transported from San Francisco to San Pedro in December 1858 and January 1859.
 These troops were sent south in response to developments in the Mojave War.
 Senator brought the returns from the 1860 presidential election from San Diego county to San Francisco.
 John Breckenridge, who was the preferred candidate of the U.S. south, beat Abraham Lincoln 148 to 81 in the county.
 In response to pro-southern political sympathies, Senator played troopship again, moving Companies E and I of the 4th Infantry Regiment from San Francisco to San Pedro to safeguard Union control of Southern California.
 Her work moving the men, horses, and mules of the US Army up and down the California coast continued throughout the Civil War.

 On the freight side of Senator's business, Southern California shipped large quantities of food and agricultural products to San Francisco.
 These included seven thousand pounds of pears, 50,000 pounds of corn, 1,000 sacks of flour, 1,000 pounds of walnuts, 300 live quail, 5,000 boxes of grapes, green turtles, sea otter pelts, 235 bales of wool, and flocks of sheep.
 In September 1859, freight was carried for $5 per ton.